nikkieverett/recipe-app/recipes/cocktail-beachside-peach-vodka.md

 id: 5b7096356154c30014c675a2
 servings:
 notes: ingredients to the side are for a pitcher
-directions: fill a highball glass with ice. shake peach vodka pineapple juice cranberry juice and lime juice with ice and strain into the glass. top with ginger ale and garnish with a peach slice and a lime slice.
+directions: 'fill a highball glass with ice. shake peach vodka pineapple juice cranberry juice and lime juice with ice and strain into the glass. top with ginger ale and garnish with a peach slice and a lime slice.'
 ingredients: '1-1/2 oz peach vodka\t\t\t\t25 oz bottle 1-1/2 oz pineapple juice\t\t\t25 oz
 1-1/2 oz cranberry juice\t\t\t25 oz